 Copies of these certificates shall be provided to the Council as well as being placed on the property file.
-Where a property is being offered to the Council for the first time, the Service Provider shall fax or email copies of the certificates to the Nominated Officer on the day of the first booking for the property.
+Where a property is being offered to the Council for the first time, the Service Provider shall be uploaded on their enrolment submission via sproc.